 My kid seems to find throwing up quite traumatic.
 What can I do?

 Try not to freak out; she’s taking her cues from you.
 Soothe your child, rub her back, acknowledge her feelings, and tell her it’s okay and that it will be over soon.
 If your kid has long hair, tie it back.
 Puke hair = terrible for everyone involved.

 Can I send my kid to school after she’s been vomiting?

 When deciding if your child is well enough to go to school, take her overall wellness and ability to manage symptoms into account.

 Definitely keep her home from school if you suspect dehydration, or if diarrhea and vomiting are accompanied by pain or a fever of 38.5°C or higher.
 Send her back when the symptoms subside.
 If your child is feeling all better and doesn’t experience vomiting or loose stool within a half-hour after breakfast, she may actually be good to go.

 And keep him home from school if he’s experiencing symptoms that will disrupt his day.
 Kids younger than five should stay home because they’re more prone to accidents and poor hand-washing, which can spread viral gastroenteritis.
 Older children, however, may be able to manage without incident provided they feel well enough.
 You’ll know best how well your child can cope.

-What about Gravol?
-Can I give it to my kid to stop the vomiting?
+Can I give my child Gravol to stop the vomiting?